zhiweil/blog-aws/pages/devops/opsworks.md

     to start with a 'start_failed' error.
 This usually happens for EBS-backed instances.
 * This will require manual intervention - either add new instance, or terminate the instance and allow a full re-provision.
-* Auto-healing won't upgrade the OS of instance - even if the default OS is changed at a stack level. an auto-healed instance will reutrn with the same OS as before the heal.
+* Auto-healing won't upgrade the OS of instance - even if the default OS is changed at a stack level. an auto-healed instance will return with the same OS as before the heal.